onyx-platform/onyx-local-rt/README.md

 # onyx-local-rt

 An alternative runtime for Onyx.
 Executes jobs in a pure, deterministic environment.
+This is an incubating repository.
+This code will be moved into Onyx core at a later day.

 ## Goals